feelgreatfoodie/bubbles-api/README.md

 ```

 You could use `heroku open`, but since this is just a REST API that returns only JSON, testing it from the command line works just as well.
 You can use the REST testing tool of your choice.

+## 7. The great split

+This is where I split off into making a single page app.
+If you are using server side rendering, go ahead and move toward that direction. *Remember your security, you will need authentication*

+Great!
+The rest of you are forging ahead into React land!

+## 8. Authentication and Authorization

+We're not ready to go make the client side app just yet.
+First we need username and password support.